sbslee/kanu/README.md

 openai # Required.
 ```

 There may be additional dependencies depending on the external tools, APIs, or databases you use.
+You are responsible for installing these dependencies.

 You can customize the chatbot parameters by directly editing the configuration file or by using the GUI.
 The configuration file is in the following format: